SaaS modeling: 5 revenue model types that clarify your data

 SaaS modeling helps you plan, and Orb helps you execute

-Orb empowers SaaS and GenAI companies to unlock their usage data, allowing for adaptable pricing and smooth billing for faster growth.
-You can move beyond static billing and gain the insights needed to put your SaaS modeling plans into action.
-Here's how Orb helps you execute your SaaS modeling for billing and invoicing:
+Orb is a done-for-you billing platform that helps you move beyond static billing and gain the insights needed to put your SaaS modeling plans into action.
+Here's how Orb helps you execute your SaaS modeling:

 Ready to transform your billing execution into a strategic asset for growth, bringing your SaaS modeling plans to life?
 Explore our flexible pricing tiers for a solution tailored to your needs.